RicardoBauchspiess/hypernetworks-knowledge-distillation/README.md

 - **Prediction softening (temperature scaling / smoothing):**
   Softening the predictor outputs (e.g., via temperature-scaled softmax) reduces shortcut reliance and improves performance.
 However, this approach is sensitive to hyperparameters and requires careful tuning.

 Previous approaches were effective for models using GroupNorm.
 However when switching to BatchNorm, those approaches weren't enough, given the per-sample nature of hyper layers.
+Additional strategies are being tested for this more challenging scenario, with various levels of effectiveness:

 - **Custom Loss Function:**
   Give hypernet greater focus to samples in which the prior has worse performance